CrlsMrls/learning-notes/AWS/EC2/load-balancers.md

 We can choose between the following Load Balancers:

-- Application (L7) - provide advanced routing
+- Application (L7) - provide advanced routing based on listener rules
 - Network (L4) - ultra-high performance, TLS
-- Gateway (L7) - improve security
+- Gateway (L3) - improve security by forwarding all traffic to Firewalls, WAF, IDS, etc.

+Steps:

 - Select internet-facing or internal LB
 - In the newtwork mapping select the AZ - e.g. at least two AZ
 - Assign a `Security Group` - e.g. allow HTTP traffic
-- Listeners rules direct the traffic to one target group
+- HTTP listeners rules (path, parameters, hostname, headers) define how to redirect the traffic to one target group